• Skip to primary navigation

 These pillowy-soft buttery dinner rolls with salted rosemary sprinkled over the top are the perfect touch for your holiday dinner.
 The baked-in fold makes them so easy to pull apart for a tiny sandwich.

-Dinner rolls have always been an essential part of any festive family meal at hour house.
+Dinner rolls are an essential part of any festive family meal at our house.

 We don't simply enjoy them as a side dish, my husband loves to use them to make tiny sandwiches out of whatever entree I'm serving for the special meal.